 Re (RMAX) Long-Term Deferred Tax (2016 - 2023)

-Re (RMAX) has disclosed Long-Term Deferred Tax for 11 consecutive years, with $51.9 million as the latest value for Q2 2023.
+Re has reported Long-Term Deferred Tax over the past 11 years, most recently at $51.9 million for Q2 2023.

 - Quarterly Long-Term Deferred Tax rose 1.0% to $51.9 million in Q2 2023 from the year-ago period, while the trailing twelve-month figure was $51.9 million through Jun 2023, up 1.0% year-over-year, with the annual reading at $51.4 million for FY2022, 0.25% changed from the prior year.